Maggie Norris: Career

 After her graduation, she was recruited by Ralph Lauren as Creative Designer, and she quickly ascended the corporate ladder to become Senior Design Director, in charge of the Women's Collection.
 There, she oversaw all the Women's ready-to-wear and accessory collections and was in charge of seeking out inspiration for the overall direction of the line.

 In 1998, Norris left Ralph Lauren and moved to Europe to work as Chief Designer for Mondi womenswear.

 In 2000, Norris returned to the United States and founded Maggie Norris Couture in New York City.
 In 2003, she joined the Council of Fashion Designers of America (CFDA).

 Maggie Norris Couture creations have been featured in publications such as Vogue, Vanity Fair, W, Elle, and The New York Times, among many others.

-Norris's custom-made creations have been worn by various celebrities and socialites, among whom are Nicole Kidman, Naomi Watts, Jennifer Aniston, Alicia Keys, Halle Berry, Sharon Stone, Beyoncé Knowles, Diane Keaton, Anna Getty, Somers Farkas and Michelle Obama.
+Norris's custom-made creations have been worn by various celebrities and socialites, among whom are Nicole Kidman, Naomi Watts, Keisha Omilana, Jennifer Aniston, Alicia Keys, Halle Berry, Sharon Stone, Beyoncé Knowles, Diane Keaton, Anna Getty, Somers Farkas and Michelle Obama.

 Exhibitions

 In 2006, Norris's work was featured in the "Love and War" Exhibition at the Fashion Institute of Technology Museum.
 That same year, Maggie Norris appeared in the "New York Society" Exhibition of the Museum of the City of New York.

 In 2007, her work was included in the Victoria & Albert Museum's "New York Fashion Now" Exhibition and corresponding book entitled "New York Fashion" by Sonnet Stanfill.

 In 2008, Norris co-organized the "Tableaux" Exhibition at the New York Plaza Hotel, in collaboration with Aman & Carson Interiors.

 In February 2010, Maggie Norris Couture co-presented the exhibition "An Evening of New York Couture" at the Verdura Salon, in collaboration with Verdura and Aman & Carson Interiors.
-Maggie Norris Couture dressed Sarah Bradford and Princess Keisha Omilana of Nigeria for this occasion.
+Maggie Norris Couture dressed Sarah Bradford and Princess Keisha Omilana of Ipetu-Ijesha for this occasion.